named-data-iot/ndn-lite-wiki/Security-Overview.md

-NDN-Lite Security Overview
+# NDN-Lite Security Overview
 =================

-The Frontend
+## NDN-Lite Security Frontend
 ------------

-The frontend of the NDN-Lite security library is divided into multiple components, and thus the library supports more flexible implementation, e.g., some components use the NDN-Lite default software backend while some other components use the platform-specific backend.
+The frontend of the NDN-Lite security library is divided into multiple components, and thus the library supports more flexible implementation.
+Frontend components of the NDN-Lite library will use different backend implementations depending on the compilation flags used.

+Description of the compilation flags that can be used to utilize different security backend implementations within NDN-Lite can be found in the security/ndn-lite-sec-config.h file.

+Description of how frontends are mapped to different backends based on the compilation flags referenced above can be found in the "NDN-Lite Security Backend" section.

 The frontend contains the following components:
-* Hash component
+### Hash component
-* Signing and Verification component (`./security/sign-verify.h`)
+### Signing and Verification component (`./security/sign-verify.h`)
-* AES Encryption and Decryption component (`./security/aes.h`)
+### AES Encryption and Decryption component (`./security/aes.h`)
-* Randomness component, including randomness generation and diffle-hellman key neigotiation (`./security/crypto-key.h`, `./security/randomness.h`)
+### Randomness component, including randomness generation and diffle-hellman key negotiation (`./security/crypto-key.h`, `./security/randomness.h`)

-The Backend
+## NDN-Lite Security Backend
 -----------

 #### Default Backend